SharePoint/sp-dev-training-spfx-getting-started/Demos/README.md

 # Microsoft SharePoint Framework Training Module - Getting Started with the SharePoint Framework

-This folder contains demos for the SharePoint Framework module on Getting Started with the SharePoint Framework.
+This folder contains demos associated with the slide decks in this module.

 ## Demos